luigiquiros/inventa/docs/configuration-options.md

 ##### Class_component

 ```

 CC_component = True               # CC will be calculated
+min_class_confidence = 0.8       #cut-off filter for considering a sirius class valable.
+It is used in combination with min_recurrence.
-    min_recurrence = 10                # minimun recurrence of a chemical class to considered it valable.
+min_recurrence = 5               # minimum recurrence of a chemical class to consider it acceptable
 ```

 ##### specify the weight to modulate each component: